Starting price: $599 / £599/ AU$999

 I put in a call to Home Depot's 800-number, and a text directory appeared on my Pixel 7's screen almost immediately after the automated system picked up the call.
 Google says it will be like that for a lot of popular toll-free numbers at launch, with more businesses being added over time.

-Other examples of the Tensor G2's improved smarts have yet to materialize.
-The new chipset can transcribe audio messages your friends text to you — handy when you're in a place where you can't play the message — but that feature hadn't been enabled on my review unit in time to test it for this Pixel 7 review.
-Other promised features, such as the ability to identify multiple speakers in the transcripts of the very useful Recorder app or improved audio quality on phone calls via a new Clear Calling capability, are slated for updates later this year.
+Other examples of the Tensor G2's improved smarts have materialized since the phone's release.
+The new chipset can transcribe audio messages your friends text to you — handy when you're in a place where you can't play the message.
+A software update in December has brought more promised features, highlighted by the ability to label different speakers in the auto-generated transcripts of the Recorder app.
+(I still love the Recorder app, and it's better than ever on the Pixel 7.)
+Clear Calling is going live, too, promising improved audio quality on phone calls.

 Google Pixel 7 review: Performance

 It's a good thing that the Tensor chipset powers so many unique features, because it's still not the silicon to turn to for the ultimate mobile performance.
 The gap has narrowed between Google's latest Pixels and devices powered by the Snapdragon 8 Gen 1 from Qualcomm.
-But that latter chipset came out at the start of 2022 and is about to be superseded by the still-unannounced Snapdragon 8 Gen 2, so get ready for the performance gap to grow once again once phones like the Galaxy S23 arrive next spring.
+But the Snapdragon 8 Gen 2 that powers newer phones like the Galaxy S23 and OnePlus 11 has widened the gulf between Google's latest Pixels and other top Android phones.

-For now, the Pixel 7 turned in respectable scores of 1,054 single-core and 3,021 multicore when we ran Geekbench 5 to measure overall performance.
+The Pixel 7 turned in respectable scores of 1,054 single-core and 3,021 multicore when we ran Geekbench 5 to measure overall performance.
 That compares to 1,024 and 3,348, respectively for the Galaxy S22, while the Galaxy Z Fold 4, running a newer Snapdragon 8 Plus Gen 1 chipset, finished with 1,328 single core and 3,831 multicore results.
-The iPhone 14, with its A16 Bionic chipset, bested all three of those Android phones.
+The iPhone 14, with its A15 Bionic chipset, bested all three of those Android phones, though the Galaxy S23 with its Snapdragon 8 Gen 2 chip is putting up a decent fight.

 Really, my only complaint about gaming comes down to sound, as the Pixel 7's stereo speakers are too easy to cover up when you game in horizontal mode.
 Add to the fact that there's not much gradation as you adjust the sound — the Pixel 7's audio range seems to jump from "too quiet" to "much too loud" with little space in between — and it's hard to immerse yourself in games, no matter how sharp the graphics look.

 In our real-world test, where we have each phone transcode a 4K video to 1080p in Adobe Premiere Rush, the Pixel 7 finished the task in 47.6 seconds, which is roughly the same time as the 47 seconds the Galaxy S22 took.
-The iPhone remains the king of this task with the new iPhone 14 needing just 28 seconds, but at least the Pixel 7 is matching other top Android devices.
+(The Galaxy S23 shaves 9 seconds off its predecessor's time.)
+The iPhone remains the king of this task with the new iPhone 14 needing just 28 seconds, but at least the Pixel 7 is keeping pace with other top Android devices.

 One of the disappointments with the Pixel 6 last year involved the phone's fingerprint sensor.
 The under-display sensor was slow to respond when it even could recognize your fingerprint at all.
 Google has improved things with the Pixel 7's sensor, which at least speeds up the unlocking process.
 I still find the reader to be pretty persnickety, though, refusing to read your fingerprint when you touch the screen with just a tip of your finger — you've got to lay the whole finger flat on the screen to have any chance of regular success.